AnssetRG/SimpleApp_AudiGest/README.md

 $ sudo apt-get install cmake
 ```

-Then inmesh/mesh/cmake/thirdparty.cmake, fixed line 29 by writing "()" for "print":
+Then in mesh/mesh/cmake/thirdparty.cmake, fixed line 29 by writing "()" for "print":
 ```
 COMMAND ${PYTHON_EXECUTABLE} -c "import numpy; print(numpy.get_include())"
 ```

-Finally on mesh/ run the below command:
+Finally on the main directory of the repository (mesh/) run the below command:
 ```
 $ make all
 ```